 Installing seats for caregivers can set them up to feel that they cannot do it without a technician present.
 We should all strive to change our language around this when we catch ourselves saying we are doing “an installation” and instead say “a seat check” so that we all acknowledge and understand our role.

 Provincial and territorial laws set out the legal minimums that drivers must follow when transporting children.
-As CPSTs our role is to advise parents of best practice, referencing the basics of the law if applicable.
+As CPSTs our role is to advise caregivers of best practice, referencing the basics of the law if applicable.

-It is not our role to tell a parent that they will get a ticket.
+It is not our role to tell a caregiver that they will get a ticket.
 It may be appropriate to advise someone about legal minimums.
 In the event that a caregiver is stopped by law enforcement, it is up to the judgement and discretion of the officer as to whether or not they may be issued a ticket.

 Defer always to the built-in angle indicator and manufacturer’s instructions, and recline a seat as much as permitted for a newborn.
 Do not routinely use measuring tools unless the manufacturer directs you to.